barein/docker-set/README.md

 # Docker-set

 A personnal docker-compose environment for symfony 4 apps.
-Provides an nginx http server and a mariadb 10.4.12 or postgresql 12.
+Provides an nginx http server and a mariadb 10.4.12

 ## Getting Started
 Create your symfony project in the apps/ directory.
 At the root directory of this docker-set project, create a .env file based on .env.dist and change the `APP_NAME` var with your new app name.
 If you don't intend to use Makefile commands to build the containers change also `USER_ID`, `GROUP_ID` and `USERNAME` env vars with your local user info (see `id` command).

-Set doctrine.dbal.server_version to 'mariadb-10.4.12' or '12' for postgresql, in doctrine.yaml.
+Set doctrine.dbal.server_version to '10.4.12', in doctrine.yaml.
 Add `DATABASE_URL` env var to the Sf4 .env.local file.
 Same for any other required env var.

 Run `make build` and then `make start`.